enghwa/ecommerce-shopfront-on-aws/5_Cleanup/README.md

 The stacks must be deleted in the following order:
 1. `MyBookstoreSingapore` stack - `Workpress-Secondary` - `CDKTookit` in Singapore
 2. `MyBookstoreIreland` stack - `Workpress-primary` - `hostedZone` - `CDKTookit` - `aws-cloud9` in Ireland
+(You can only delete the `MyBookstoreIreland` stack 24 hours later after you added the DyanmoDB Global Table)

 To delete Cloudformation stacks, go to `CloudFormation` in the specific region, select the stack name and click `Delete` button.
 The template will delete along with all resources it created.